aaronparker/aaronparker.github.io/_posts/2024-12-23-mac-mini-home-server.md

 ---
 layout: post
-title: 'A Mac mini as a home server
+title: 'A Mac mini as a home server'
 description: 'Setting up macOS on a Mac mini M1 as a home server.'
 permalink: "/mac-mini-home-server/"
 image: